Pedr0S22/Pedr0S22/README.md

 ###

-<p align="left">✨ I started my programming journey 3 years ago with C and the CS50 Harvard course, and began my Bachelor's in Data Science and Engineering 2 years ago.<br><br>📚 I'm currently strengthening my PostgreSQL skills and aiming to dive into new technologies like AWS S3 and Snowflake for data engineering. <br><br>🎯 My goals: Learn something new every day and build a strong portfolio to land my first full-time job after university.</p>
+<p align="left">I started my programming journey 3 years ago with C and the CS50 Harvard course, and began my Bachelor's in Data Science and Engineering 4 years ago.<br><br>I'm currently strengthening my Featuring Engineering Capabilities and Learning new abbilities like MLOps, SparkML and DevOps.</p>

 ###